monrdeme/secure-static-site-aws/README.md

 - Created roles with the principle of least privilege.
 - Implemented trust policies for controlled role assumption.
 - Scoped inline policies to specific actions and resources.

+**Implementation Details**:
+- **Admin Role**:
+    - Full access to all project resources (used for provisioning and testing).
+    - Trusted by your IAM user or GitHub Actions via OIDC.
+- **Write-Only Role**:
+    - Scoped permissions for uploading files to the website S3 bucket.
+    - Allowed actions include s3:PutObject and s3:ListBucket.
+    - Trusted by CI/CD pipeline (e.g., GitHub Actions).
+- **Read-Only Role**:
+    - Read-only access to the website content bucket.
+    - Granted only s3:GetObject on specific paths.
+    - Intended for static content consumers (e.g., public or CloudFront).

 **Screenshots to Include**:
 - IAM Roles page